cmikedev/rock-paper-scissors/README.md

 ## Structure

-* The site is divided into two pages:
+* The site consists of one page:
     * index.html
     * game.html<br />
     <br />